vamc4a9/AutomationTask/README.md

 UI Objects needed for test automation are stored in a json file under OR folder,

-below is the structure followed to add the elements,
+Below is the structure followed to add the elements,

 {